Where can I study an Australian Indigenous language?

 Arrernte is a language spoken by several thousand people, including children, in a large area of Central Australia including Alice Springs.
 The name used to be spelled ‘Aranda’, but since speakers adopted a logical and unusual spelling system, it is now spelled ‘Arrernte’.
 Arrernte is closely related to neighbouring languages such as Alyawarr and Anmatyerr.
 Arrernte is taught online via Batchelor Institute, with a compulsory one-week intensive on-campus requirement.
 View all available Arrernte subjects here.

 Bininj (‘people’) Kunwok (‘language’) is a name used for a chain of six mutually-intelligible dialects which stretch from Kakadu National Park across West Arnhem Land in the Top End of the Northern Territory.
 Kunwinjku is the most widely-used variety of Bininj Kunwok, and is mostly spoken around the town of Gunbalanya, while other varieties (Kuninjku, Kundjeyhmi, Kundedjnjenghmi, Kune and Mayali) are spoken across the region.
-Bininj Kunwok (Kunwinjku) is being taught through both the Australian National University and Charles Darwin University (see here for additional general information.)
+Bininj Kunwok (Kunwinjku) is being taught through Charles Darwin University (see here for additional general information.)
 View all available Bininj Kunwok subjects here.

 Gamilaraay is the heritage language of many people living in northern NSW.
 There is a very active revitalisation effort, which has resulted in Gamilaraay being taught in schools and universities.
 Courses in Gamilaraay are offered at The University of Sydney.
 It is also offered at the Australian National University in semesters and in summer and winter school, and also cross-institutionally via video conferencing.
 View all available Gamilaraay subjects here.